justwawre/Alex/TLPI/README.md

-Last time, the booking reading & practise was under the CentOS, this time is under
+Last time, the booking reading & practise was under the CentOS, this time is under Ubuntu.

 # Preparation
 ## env check